 Week-2(peeling and scabbing)

 In this stage of healing, the tattoo will probably begin to peel.
-But this is not a cause for concern because peeling is a very normal part of the healing process, as the skin rids itself of damaged cells.
-Also, this time, as the skin is healing but people may notice some scabbing.
+However, this is not a cause for concern because peeling is a very normal part of the healing process, as the skin rids itself with damaged cells.
+Also, this time, as the skin is healing people may notice some scabbing.
 It’s okay!

 This is a normal recovery process of the body.
 Don’t try to pick the scabs, as this can lead to scarring.
 It may also become very itchy.
 But you should try to resist the urge of scratching or picking at scabs.
 It is said that an ice pack can help to numb the itch, so you can try this.
 Put an ice pack over the tattooed area to numb the itch.
 If this itchy feeling makes you feel more uncomfortable then you can consult with your tattoo artist.
 He may recommend you a hydrating lotion or moisturizer which can keep the tattoo hydrated and may cause itching.
 If this itchiness gets unbearable for you then ask your doctor about taking an OTC (over-the-counter) “Antihistamine”.

 Week 3 & 4(Last basic stage of healing)